Jawz84/Blog/PowerShell Contributing.md

 Only a small portion of all tests in the PowerShell/PowerShell repo are xUnit tests.
 Most other tests are written in Pester.
-Be sure to contact the PowerShell team if you want to contribute here.
+Be sure to contact the PowerShell Team if you want to contribute here.
 Most of the xUnit tests test internal PowerShell stuff.

 The xUnit tests can be found here: